Southwest Airlines plans new fees to aid revenue in 2013

-Southwest Airlines (LUV.N), known for its popular "bags fly free" policy, said it will implement new travel fees next year as part of a plan to increase revenue by $1.1 billion.
+Dec 14 Southwest Airlines, known for its popular "bags fly free" policy, said it will implement new travel fees next year as part of a plan to increase revenue by $1.1 billion.

 The company told investors on Friday that it will raise fees on third bags and overweight baggage, increase fees for flights on AirTran, the carrier it bought last year, and roll out new fees tied to the sale of open and premium boarding positions at airport gates.
 The company also said it would implement a no-show fee for restricted tickets that are not cancelled by passengers prior to departure.